WebReflection/any-ipv4/README.md

 # any-ipv4

-A module that exports an Array of IPv4, non internal, addresses, wuth a handy `toString()` method that returns its first IP, or `0.0.0.0` if no IPv4 was found.
+A module that exports an Array of IPv4, non internal, addresses, with a handy `toString()` method that returns its first IP, or `0.0.0.0` if no IPv4 was found.

 The list of IPs is Wi-Fi first, Ethernet after, which is the most common use case I have for IoT projects and so on.